 The Big Bad is known as "the Clairvoyant"; although almost every character rejects the possibility of actual psychic powers, they keep calling him that because they don't have another name for him.
 They eventually are able to communicate with him directly, where the Clairvoyant says his subordinates coined the name and he himself finds it a bit overdramatic.
 Once he drops his cover he encourages everyone to use his real name.
 (And for the record, no, he does not have psychic powers; his "omniscience" is based in high-level SHIELD security clearance.)

 Coulson's team discovers a super-soldier project codenamed "Deathlok", and they soon start referring to the project's subject himself as Deathlok completely unironically.
+Later in the first seasons it's discovered that there is more than one subject, at which point Deathlok becomes somewhat of a generic label.

 Marcus Daniels is never called "Blackout" in dialogue, though eagle-eyed viewers can make out the name on his profile.
 The source of his powers is called the Darkforce, however, with requisite lampshading: